CromFr/fan-controller/README.md

     + Fan speed control mode
     + Sensor temperature
     + Fan speeds percent (with RPM if tachometer is available)
+- Buzzer:
-- Buzzer: Can beep to transmit control mode or temperature (useful if no display.
-Can be deactivated)
+    - When there is no display: beep to transmit control mode and temperature
+    - Beep when temperature is critical
 - Warning led: Blink when in low speed mode (as temperature may rise)
 - Button:
     + Short button press